 - Matchup to the audience at food and drinks

-Office lunches or dinners are a great way to build rapport with your colleagues and is an opportunity to get to know each other well, So refusing such an invitation is highly not recommended.
-It is best to take up such chance to connect with others in a professional way.
+Office lunches or dinners are a great way to build rapport with your colleagues and are an opportunity to get to know each other well, So refusing such an invitation is highly not recommended.
+It is best to take up such a chance to connect with others professionally.
 This would be a great opportunity to get to know each other well.

-7 Things to Avoid Talking While Having Lunch or Dinner with Your Boss:
+7 Things to Avoid Talking While Having Lunch with Your Boss:

 1. Don’t Get Too Personal: